-Hump behind the shouldersBuffalo hump; Dorsocervical fat pad
+Hump behind the shoulders (Dorsocervical fat pad)Buffalo hump; Dorsocervical fat pad

-Hump behind the shoulders is a lump of fat on the back of the neck.
+A hump behind the shoulders is an area of fat accumulation on the back of the neck.
 The medical name of this condition is dorsocervical fat pad.

-A hump behind the shoulders by itself is not a sign of any one, specific condition.
-The doctor must consider this along with other symptoms and test results.
+A hump behind the shoulders by itself is not a sign of a specific condition.
+The health care provider must consider this along with other symptoms and test results.

-- Certain drugs used to treat AIDS
+- Certain medicines used to treat HIV or AIDS

 - High level of the hormone cortisol (caused by Cushing syndrome)

-If the hump is caused by a certain medicine, your doctor may tell you to stop taking the drug or change your dosage.
-Never stop taking any medicine without first talking to your doctor.
+If the hump is caused by a certain medicine, your provider may tell you to stop taking the medicine or change the dosage.
+DO NOT stop taking the medicine without first talking to your provider.

 When to Contact a Medical Professional